INNVTV/NetCore-Clean-Architecture/README.md

 The Swagger UI can be found at: **http://localhost:<port>/swagger**

 ![Swagger-UI](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/swagger-ui.png)

+**Note:** On a production application you should create a class library for your Swagger clients to use.
+These should be versioned and made available as a Nuget package (public or private).

+**Note:** Save your NSwag settings!
+Our are located in the "CoreServices" folder for each REST client as well as in the [Utilities](Service/Utilities) folder.

+For more details on the OpenAPI implementation used check out the detailed [ReadMe](Service/Utilities/README.md) file.

 ## Webhooks
 Simple webhooks to help integrate with 3rd party service providers as well as background tasks/processes.